haskellfoundation/error-message-index/message-index/messages/GHCup-00841/index.md

 [ Error ] Also check the logs in /home/hasufell/.ghcup/logs
 ```

-For more information, see the list of [system requirements per platform](https://www.haskell.org/ghcup/install/#system-requirements).
+For further troubleshooting information and setup and installation instructions, see the list of [system requirements per platform](https://www.haskell.org/ghcup/install/#system-requirements).